nyu-agile-development/course-materials/slides/unit-testing.md

 - most frameworks provide the ability to run such functions before/after an entire test class is instantiated and/or before/after a specific test function is run.

+--

+- this helps reduce code duplication, as multiple tests can share the same setup and teardown logic.

 ---

 name: best-practices